snapwire-media/arion/README.md

 **Install EXIV2 (Ubuntu 16.04+)**

-Ubuntu 16.04 come with EXIV2 0.25 from default.
+Ubuntu 16.04 comes with EXIV2 0.25 by default.
 So you can skip manually build and install EXIV2 from repository
 ```bash
 sudo apt-get install libexiv2-dev
 ```